-The loaded potato skin: Often found at diners and bars, but best served at television-watching events in your own home—the Super Bowl, March Madness, and the like.
+The loaded potato skin: Often found at diners and bars, but best served at television-watching events in your own home—the Super Bowl, for instance.
 Perfect in its classic form (cheese, bacon, and sour cream), it also lends itself to countless adaptations.
-See how to put your own spin on potato skins, and how to master the basic recipe to begin so you get perfectly crisp results every time.
+See how to put your own spin on potato skins, and how to master the basic recipe to begin so you get perfectly crisp potato skins every time.

 Expecting friends?
 Then pull out other game-day all-stars to supplement your spread: quesadillas, chicken wings, and maybe some finger-friendly green beans (for health, of course).
 The next morning, use up the leftover potato filling in a hearty breakfast potato cake.